• Promotes granulation and facilitates autolytic debridement

 Superficial Wounds

-DuoDERM® CGF® Border Dressings are sterile and should be handled appropriately.
-Choose a dressing that allows the DuoDERM® CGF® Border Dressing mass to extend beyond the wound margin by at least 1(1/4)", covering all unhealthy tissue.
+DuoDERM® CGF® Border Dressings is sterile and should be handled appropriately.
+Choose a size that allows the DuoDERM® CGF® Border Dressing to extend beyond the wound margin by at least 1(1/4)", covering all unhealthy tissue.
 Cleanse the wound according to hospital practice.
 Irrigate with saline and dry the surrounding skin to ensure it is free of any greasy substance.
 Use of the dressings helps facilitate the liquefaction and removal of dead tissue; however, eschar that is particularly thick or fused to the wound margins should be removed prior to application of the dressing.

 Press down on the skin and carefully lift an edge of the dressing.
 Continue around until all edges are free.
 Repeat cleansing procedure.
 It is unnecessary to remove all residual dressing material from the surrounding skin.
 Leave the dressing in place (not more than seven days) unless it is uncomfortable, leaking or there are clinical signs of infection.